JosePedroDias/oily/README.md

 - arrows move the player
 - space bar toggles between placing and digging dirt (having reached 0 holes the mode switches for you as well)
+- there's the R button to start a new map (if you get stuck for instance) don't use it during a game please...

 ## TODO 🧑‍🍳